-Due to the scarce data available and the very low consumption of town gas compared to consumption of natural gas, the methodology will be applied unchanged in future inventories.
+Due to the scarce data available and the very low consumption of town gas compared to consumption of natural gas (< 0.5 %), the methodology will be applied unchanged in future inventories.

 Biogas has been added to the town gas grid since 2014.
 This biogas distributed in the town gas grid is treated as a separate fuel in the emission inventories and thus not included in the data for town gas.
+Bio natural gas converted to town gas is included in the fuel category bio natural gas in the emission inventory.